-- A. Fiscal Year in which regulations will become effective: FY 2013 - B. Does the budget for the fiscal year in which regulations become effective contain funds to implement the regulations? - C. If 'yes', state whether general, special (exact name), or federal funds will be used: - D. If 'no', identify the source(s) of funds necessary for implementation of these regulations: - E. If these regulations have no economic impact under Part A, indicate reason briefly: - F. If these regulations have minimal or no economic impact on small businesses under Part B, indicate the reason and attach small business worksheet.
+A. Fiscal Year in which regulations will become effective: FY 2014 B. Does the budget for the fiscal year in which regulations become effective contain funds to implement the regulations?

+C. If 'yes', state whether general, special (exact name), or federal funds will be used:

+D. If 'no', identify the source(s) of funds necessary for implementation of these regulations:

+E. If these regulations have no economic impact under Part A, indicate reason briefly:

+F. If these regulations have minimal or no economic impact on small businesses under Part B, indicate the reason and attach small business worksheet.

 The Board is not required to obtain information concerning which licensees operate small businesses.
 The regulations generally simplify processes for criminal background checks and wholesale distributors who do not hold product.
 These revisions would have a positive economic impact on wholesale distributors who are also small businesses.
+The requirement of a "Reporting Form" would be minimal on a small business pharmacy as the usage of this form should be minimal.

 G. Small Business Worksheet: